 Common patterns associated with "wired and tired" include:

 - Reversal of the diurnal cortisol curve (depressed cortisol levels in the morning and elevated cortisol levels at night).

 - Low evening cortisol levels with a compensatory secretion of the neurotransmitters norepinephrine and epinephrine.
 These cause your heart to pump faster, blood pressure to rise, and breathing to be faster and deeper.
 This scenario results in anxiety coupled with the feeling of being "wired" late in the day and the evening.

 - An imbalance between inhibitory and excitatory neurotransmitters which results in sleep disturbance as well as a sense of being "wired" and anxious.

 While any imbalance between excitatory and inhibitory neurotransmitters could contribute to the symptoms of being "tired and wired," another common issue is an elevated norepinephrine/epinephrine ratio.
 Elevated levels are indicative of poor conversion of norepinephrine to epinephrine.
 Additionally, low cortisol levels may be contributing to the symptom picture, as cortisol stimulates the enzymes that convert norepinephrine to epinephrine.
 But how do you know how to treat your condition without testing both the hormones and the neurotransmitters?

-Canary Club is now proud to offer the Hormone/Neurotransmitter combo kit which provides you with both a view of adrenal hormones and neurotransmitters to determine the cause behind your anxiety and sleep issues.
+Canary Club proudly offers the Hormone/Neurotransmitter Test Kit from ZRT Lab which provides you with both a view of adrenal hormones and neurotransmitters to determine the cause behind your anxiety and sleep issues.
 The key to a good night's sleep is to balance your cortisol throughout the day and to balance your neurotransmitters.
 Knowing where an imbalance lies will allow you to utilize targeted treatments.